todstoychev/table-sorter/README.md

 This one works almost in the same way.
 The difference is that it not provides value for items per page and has search string parameter.

-To make this will work you will need to create somethin similar in your controller:
+To make this will work you will need to create something similar in your controller:

 ```php
 class MyController